Who can get help from the Child Support Services Division (CSSD)?

 How much child support will be ordered?

 The amount of child support will be based on the South Carolina Child Support Guidelines.
 The Guidelines consider the income of both parents and the number of children.
 Day care and health insurance costs are also considered.
-A copy of the Guidelines can be obtained from the Regional Child Support Offices or from the CSSD by calling 1.800.768.5858 FREE.
-You may also download a copy of the Guidelines from our Forms and Documents page.
+A copy of the Guidelines can be found here, or a hard copy can be obtained from the Regional Child Support Offices, or from CSSD by calling 1.800.768.5858 FREE.

 How can the amount of child support be increased or decreased?

 Both the custodial parent and the non-custodial parent have the right to request that the CSSD review the child support order every three years.
 The review may indicate that an upward or downward modification of child support is warranted.